 As he walked past a litter bin, he spotted a packet of half-eaten McDonald’s chips.
 He reached into the bin for the chips, too hungry to consider where it had come from, and not realising that someone was watching.
 He was given a R10 note by a homeless person with an instruction to buy himself something decent to eat.

 This random act of kindness changed Paul’s life, triggering a series of events that would see him dedicating his life to assisting men to live purpose-driven lives.

 As he entered the soup kitchen that afternoon, he approached the supervisor to assist him with turning his life around.
-With the help of Glenda, the soup kitchen supervisor and others, Paul managed to get back up, and opened Hands of Honour shortly thereafter.
+With the help of Glenda Hendricks soup kitchen supervisor (and who would also later become integrally involved with Hands of Honour), and others, Paul managed to get back up, and opened Hands of Honour shortly thereafter.